huubexel/networkx/README.md

 # Layout
-For layouts, you have a wide variety of layouts to choose from, we choose the spring layout this because it shows what we want to show.
-The most tweeted about, retweeted, commented on, etc. persons are in the middle.
+For layouts, you have a wide variety of layouts to choose from, we choose the spring layout, this because it shows what we want to show.
+The most tweeted about, retweeted, commented on, etc. persons are on the outskirts and quite hard to reach (made green).
 The spring layout highlights the nodes that are most interesting for us to look at in this type of network.

-UITLEG HIERVAN AANPASSEN, DIE IN HET MIDDEN ZIJN NIET HET BELANGRIJKST, DAT ZIJN SLECHTS DE LINKS TUSSEN MENSEN
+The people that are in the middle and that are purple are the people who know these more famous individuals, they are links to other these more famous and well know persons, with this kind of layout, we try to highlight those persons (links to more famous individuals).

 ## Spectrum
-The spectrum goes from -1 to 1 on the x-axis and same for the y-axis
+The spectrum goes from -1 to 1 on the x-axis and same for the y-axis.
+It also happens to be that the middle is within -0.5 and 0.5 for both the x- and y-axis.